-The foundation of Volvo Car Group's control environment is the Code of Conduct, which is the guiding principle for Volvo Car Group and the Group's corrective actions by management is reported to the Audit Committee.
-The head of the Global Audit
+The foundation of Volvo Car Group's control environment is the Code of Conduct, which is the guiding principle for Volvo Car Group and the Group's corporate policies and directives.
+The foundation of the control environment is also based upon functional policies, directives and guidelines and the Delegation of Authority directive.